The Pretty Reckless discography

-American rock band The Pretty Reckless has released four studio albums, two extended plays, 13 singles, four promotional singles, and 14 music videos.
-Originally named The Reckless, the band was formed in early 2009, with Taylor Momsen on vocals, Ben Phillips on lead guitar, Mark Damon on bass and Jamie Perkins on drums.
+American rock band the Pretty Reckless has released four studio albums, one compilation, three extended plays, fifteen singles, five promotional singles, and seventeen music videos.
+Originally named the Reckless, the band was formed in early 2009, with Taylor Momsen on vocals, Ben Phillips on lead guitar, Mark Damon on bass and Jamie Perkins on drums.

-During 2009, they played some small concerts in New York City and then opened for The Veronicas on their North American tour.
+During 2009, they played some small concerts in New York City and then opened for the Veronicas on their North American tour.
 Following the end of that tour, Interscope Records signed a record deal with the band.
-Their debut single, "Make Me Wanna Die", reached the top 20 of the UK Singles Chart.
+Their debut single, "Make Me Wanna Die", reached the Top 20 of the UK Singles Chart.
 The song was eventually featured on their debut studio album, Light Me Up, released in August 2010.
 The album had sold over one million units in combined singles and albums sales as of January 2014.
 In March 2012, the band released their second extended play, Hit Me Like a Man EP, which included three original tracks.